Final Entry Deadline: August 1st, 2025!

 How to Find the Right Category in The Anthem Awards

-Ready to elevate your social impact work?
-Dive into our guide on how to find the category that best suits your work, and enter before the Early Entry Deadline on Friday, May 24th.
+Interested in Championing Your Resilience?
+Dive into our tips on how to find the category best suited for your work, and enter before the Early Entry Deadline on Friday, June 6th.

 Tip 1: Pick and Champion Your Cause(s)

-We’ve designed the Anthem Awards to honor work that tackles seven important causes: Diversity, Equity & Inclusion; Education, Art & Culture; Health; Human & Civil Rights; Humanitarian Action & Services; Responsible Technology and Sustainability, Climate & Environment
+There are seven cause areas that make up The Anthem Awards, including Diversity, Equity, Inclusion & Belonging; Education, Art & Culture; Health; Human & Civil Rights; Humanitarian Action & Services; Responsible Technology and Sustainability, Environment & Climate

 Our advice is to select the causes that your work best represents, and achieve the greatest impact within.
 Your results and impact should clearly be focused on your selected cause.
 Please note, an entry can be entered in multiple causes and categories across, as you deem appropriate.